siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

 * Have you allowed a sufficient $_zb zero backoff?
 If ZB is too small you run the risk of misfiring a limit switch when you return to zero.

 ### Limit switches fire in the middle of a cutting job
-This is a common problem in many CNC setups (not just TinyG).
-He
+This is a common problem in many CNC setups (not just TinyG), and can usually be dealt with.

 **Electrical Noise** What's usually happening is that electrical noise from the spindle or some other source is being picked up by the switch lines and is firing the limit switches spuriously.
 Here are some tips on diagnosing and fixing this problem.